On Ternary Trees and Fighting Fish

 \begin{proof} We shall prove that the graph $T_F$ is acyclic and connected.
-Suppose the graph $T_F$ contains a cycle, there exist three vertices $a,b$ and $c$ in this cycle such that the cell $a$ ($b$, respectively) is on the northeast (southeast, respectively) side of $c$ in the ascending (descending, respectively) strip containing $c$ in $F$.
-Moreover, there is another sequence of connected cells from $a$ to $b$.
-It follows that neither the cell $c$ has a free right edge nor the right point of $c$ is the intersection of two free edges, which is against the condition that $c$ is a stem cell in $F$.
+Suppose the graph $T_F$ contains a cycle, we take one of the leftmost stem cell, say $c$, of the cycle.
+There exist stem cells $a,b$ in this cycle adjacent to $c$ such that $a$ (resp. $b$) is on the $N$ (resp. $E$) side of $c$ in the strip $\Asc(c)$ (resp. $\Des(c)$) in $F$.
+Then there is another path $a=x_1, x_2,\dots,x_m=b$ of stem cells from $a$ to $b$ for some $m$ such that $x_i$ and $x_{i-1}$ are in the same strip for $2\le i\le m$.
+If we draw a closed curve connecting the centers of consecutive cells along the cycle $(c, x_1,\dots, x_m)$, we observe that the right point of $c$ will be enclosed within a bounded region of this curve.
+By Lemma \ref{lem:enclosure}, the cell $c$ is not a stem cell in $F$, a contradiction.
 Thus, $T_F$ is acyclic.

-The connectedness of $T_F$ can be observed over the growing process of $F$.
+We shall prove the connectedness of $T_F$ by induction on the number of cells of $F$.